Elephant Stories and Elephant Facts for Kids

-Of course, elephant do not lay eggs and hence, there was no elephant egg omelet.
+Of course, an elephant does not lay eggs and there is no elephant egg omelet.
 Elephants are mammals and do not lay eggs.

 My gullible British friends somehow believed me.
-They studied engineering, (just like me) so you cannot blame them for being so trusting.
+They studied engineering, so you cannot blame them for being so trusting.

-Try this story on your drinking friends.
+Try this story on your kids or your drinking friends.
 I am not surprised if they believed you.

 Elephants Can Fly

 No, they do not fly.
-Their ear and body are not designed to be airborne like Boeing's Jumbo.
-It is however, an interesting thought.
+Their ears and body are not designed to be airborne like Boeing's Jumbo.
+It is, however, an interesting thought.
 This will allow them to fly away from their cruel owner!
 We will read more on this, later.

 Elephants Are Scared of Mice

-This is another misconception and wrong information that had been ingrained in our mind.
+This is another misconception and wrong information that was ingrained in our mind.
 Nope, elephant is not afraid of mice.
-You only see that in the movies, actually in cartoon films to be exact.
+You see that only in the movies, actually in cartoon films to be exact.